lancs-gridpp/gridmon/README.md

 ## Configuration of Prometheus

 For each script, either Prometheus scrapes the running process with an HTTP GET, or the process pushes metrics into Prometheus as soon as it has them.
-Even if pushing is preferred, the existence of an endpoint for scraping is often retain, as it allows metrics' documentation like `# HELP` to be loaded, and it's an easy way to detect when a collector has failed.
+Even if pushing is preferred, the existence of an endpoint for scraping is often retained, as it allows metrics' documentation like `# HELP` to be loaded, and it's an easy way to detect when a collector has failed.

 ### Scraping